 40. Add On Services may be subject to special cancellation terms by the Experience Provider that will be notified prior to booking.

-45. The Agent reserves the right to cancel a Booking if it forms the view, in its sole discretion, that the Tenant and / or their associates have not complied with the COVID-19 Policy, including not providing requested information in a timely and / or accurate manner.
+43. The Agent reserves the right to cancel a Booking if it forms the view, in its sole discretion, that the Tenant and / or their associates have not complied with public health directions, including not providing requested information in a timely and / or accurate manner.
 In such instances, cancellation may be immediate and there will be no refunds for any reason.

-48. Where the Agent requests that the Tenant and / or their associates provide sensitive information, it warrants that it will be stored securely to protect the individuals’ privacy.
+44. Where the Agent requests that the Tenant and / or their associates provide sensitive information because of public health directions, it warrants that it will be stored securely to protect the individuals’ privacy.

-50. The Premises may only be occupied by the Tenant for Short-Term Rental Accommodation purposes only, and only for the period stipulated in the Booking confirmation.
+46. The Premises may only be occupied by the Tenant for Short Term Rental Accommodation purposes only, and only for the period stipulated in the Booking confirmation.

-55. The Tenant must advise the Agent on the day of arrival regarding any damaged or broken building structures, furniture, fittings, appliances or other property at the Premises.
+51. The Tenant must advise the Agent on the day of arrival regarding any habitability concerns, damaged or broken building structures, furniture, fittings, appliances or other property at the Premises.
 All movable goods located at the Premises have been inventoried and will be checked by the Agent or its Contractor after the Occupancy.